 2D distribution of intergranular brine in SEM image of reconsolidated salt (100 μ m scale bar).
 Image by Melissa Mills

-These types of water and brine each respond differently to changes in pressure or temperature.
+These types of water each respond differently to changes in pressure or temperature.
 We must first understand what forms of water are present, so we may better predict

-- how much of it would eventually flow to a borehole or room,
+- how much of it would eventually flow into a borehole or room,

 - how fast it would flow, and